Linux kernel: Architecture and features

 Most device drivers and kernel extensions run in kernel space (ring 0 in many CPU architectures), with full access to the hardware.
 Some exceptions run in user space; notable examples are filesystems based on FUSE/CUSE, and parts of UIO.
 Furthermore, the X Window System and Wayland, the windowing system and display server protocols that most people use with Linux, do not run within the kernel.
 Differently, the actual interfacing with GPUs of graphics cards is an in-kernel subsystem called Direct Rendering Manager (DRM).

 Unlike standard monolithic kernels, device drivers are easily configured as modules, and loaded or unloaded while the system is running and can also be pre-empted under certain conditions in order to handle hardware interrupts correctly and to better support symmetric multiprocessing.
 By choice, Linux has no stable device driver application binary interface.

-Linux typically makes use of memory protection and virtual memory and can also handle non-uniform memory access, however the project has absorbed μClinux which also makes it possible to run Linux on microcontrollers without virtual memory.
+Linux typically makes use of memory protection and virtual memory and can also handle non-uniform memory access, the project has absorbed μClinux, which also makes it possible to run Linux on microcontrollers without virtual memory.

 The hardware is represented in the file hierarchy.
 User applications interact with device drivers via entries in the /dev or /sys directories.
 Process information is mapped into the /proc directory.